trustRootOrg/sdk/docs/attestation-flow.md

     - Confirm the `daoAddress` matches the DAO’s address.
     - Ensure the `auditorPubkey` matches the Approved Auditors List.
     - The `ApprovalResolver` contract ensures the attestation was created by the `daoAddress`.
-  - If valid, proceed to proposal validation (DAO only) or off-chain verification (Trusted Root); otherwise, reject.
+  - If valid, proceed to proposal validation (DAO only) or off-chain verification (Trusted); otherwise, reject.

 ### 8. Validate DAO Auditor Proposal (DAO Only, Post-Guardant Period)
 - **Purpose**: Confirm the DAO’s auditor approval is backed by a legitimate proposal.